 There are many types of PTO benefits to consider adding to your package, such as paid holidays, paid sick days, paid vacation days, funeral leave or bereavement, and paid personal days.

-Retirement Packages and Other Insurance Types to Consider
+Retirement Packages & Other Types Of Insurance To Consider

 Retirement benefits are a must-have for modern companies with 401ks being the most popular plan available.
 Offering retirement plans is a great way to help your employees plan for their future.
 These plans can also be highly attractive to job candidates, giving businesses a recruiting advantage.
 They can also provide companies with significant tax advantages.
 In addition, if your company has high start-up costs or minimal cash on hand, a retirement plan could help supplement your employee compensation package.